-Associate Professor Nicholas A. Carbo
+Associate Professor Assistant Professor Nicholas A. Carbo Eric Touya

-Assistant Professor Eric Touya
+Language is a cultural currency.
 A language is used by people to express themselves-their needs, feelings, and thoughts.
 Culture is woven into language; thus, when we learn another language, we are better able to understand how and why people of other cultures view the world differently and we also gain insight into their distinctive solutions to universal problems.
 That is why the study of languages is an important part of the international studies major.
-This major is a multidisciplinary program that integrates the study of languages and business or languages and political science.

-The languages involved in the international studies major are French and Spanish.
-Courses in Italian, Japanese, English as a second language, and linguistics are also offered.
+The department offers three majors: French, Spanish, and International Studies.
+The department also offers courses in Italian, Japanese, English as a second language, and linguistics.